SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/index.md

 * `iec` - optional string.
 Industrial Enterprises Classifier aka "KPP" (used in Russia.
 For "legal_entity" only).
 * `security_group_id` - int.
 An id of the security group to which sub-user belongs to.
 Can be null, which means default group with no privileges.
-* `creation_date` - string date/time.
+* `creation_date` - [date/time](../../../getting-started.md#data-types).
 Date and time when sub-user was created.
 This field is read-only, it should not be used in subuser/update.

 ### delete